 Skin allergies can be triggered by any number of factors including:

-- External parasites (e.g., fleas, ticks, etc.)
+- External parasites (fleas, ticks, etc.)

-- Indoor/outdoor allergens like dust and pollen
+- Environmental allergens like dust and pollen

 - Certain foods

-Exposure to those allergens can lead to intense skin inflammation and itchiness.
-For some dogs, licking an itchy area can trigger an endorphin release.
-This helps the dog relax and may alleviate some pain coming from the areas of damaged or inflamed skin.
+For some dogs, licking an itchy area can also trigger an endorphin release.
+This helps the dog relax and may alleviate some discomfort coming from the areas of damaged or inflamed skin.

 Behavioral concerns

-The fact that licking releases soothing endorphins may also contribute to lick granulomas in dogs with behavioral problems.
+The fact that licking releases soothing endorphins may also contribute to lick granulomas in dogs with behavioral issues.
 Dogs who suffer from separation anxiety are stressed when their family is away, so licking may help them calm down.
-In the same way, repetitive licking as part of obsessive compulsive disorder (i.e. canine compulsive disorder) can lead to acral lick granulomas.

 Additional causes